hmn29/Harman0C/README.md

-#  ♕  Yo, I'm Harman
+#  ♕  Hi, I'm Harman
 -   Studying at the University of Alberta

 # 💻 Tech Stack: